RizkiRamadhandwi/bank-api/README.md

 ## Security

-Input Validation: All user inputs will be strictly validated to prevent injection attacks and other security vulnerabilities.
+  - Input Validation: All user inputs will be strictly validated to prevent injection attacks and other security vulnerabilities.
+  - JWT (JSON Web Tokens): Used for authentication and authorization.
+Upon successful login, a JWT token is generated and sent to the client.
+This token must be included in the header of subsequent requests to authenticate the user.